Punktum-dk/epp-service-specification/README.md

 <a id="renew-domain"></a>
 ### renew domain

-This part of the EPP protocol is described in [RFC 5731][RFC5731].
+This part of the EPP protocol is described in [RFC:5731].
 This command adheres to the standard.

 Do note that for period specification, only the unit `y` for year is accepted.